Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: Simulations

 where $\hat{\tau}$ is the mean-difference estimator, $\hat{\tau}_j$ is the mean-difference estimator within pair $j = 1,\dots,J$, and $\hat{\sigma}^2_T$ and $\hat{\sigma}^2_C$ are the sample variances in treatment and control.
 These are the standard Neymanian confidence intervals for the average treatment effect in completely randomized and paired experiments \citep{imai2008variance,imbens2015causal}.

-When $a = 0.1$, there is substantial bias from covariate imbalances, resulting in confidence intervals undercovering.
+When $a = 0.1$, there is substantial bias, resulting in confidence intervals undercovering.
 As expected, the paired randomization confidence intervals are narrower than the complete randomization confidence intervals, resulting in even worse coverage.
 Thus, it can be harmful to condition on the pairs of a matched dataset.

-However, when $a = 0.01$, the bias is neglible, and also the confidence intervals tend to overcover.
+However, when $a = 0.01$, the bias is neglible and the confidence intervals tend to overcover.
 This overcoverage is most prominent for the first outcome, followed by the second, and finally by the third.
-This is ordered by how ``well-specified'' cardinality matching was, which only attempted to balance the raw covariates---which define the first outcome---and not the nonlinear functions that define the second and third outcomes (as detailed in the Appendix).
-These confidence intervals overcover because they do not condition on the covariate balance achieved by matching.
+This is ordered by how ``well-specified'' cardinality matching was, which only attempted to balance the raw covariates---which define the first outcome---and not the nonlinear functions that define the second and third outcomes (as detailed in Appendix \ref{s:appendixB}).